Series: The Muppet Show

-- Harpo Does Something Funny: Parodied.
+- Harpo Does Something Funny: Parodied In-Universe.
 In one episode, Fozzie Bear decides to script everything so as not to leave anything to chance.
 When Kermit checks his script for one scene, it simply says 'Rolf and Lew do something funny'

 - Hawaiian-Shirted Tourist: One appears in several sketches in the episode guest-starring Jean Stapleton.

 - He Who Must Not Be Seen: Scooter's uncle, the owner of the theater.
 The gag of Scooter mentioning him to get what he wants was gradually phased out.
 He did actually appear a couple of times during the second season, but on the whole the writers felt that he worked better as an off-screen presence.

 - Herr Doktor: Dr. Strangepork in the "Pigs In Space" segment.